General Considerations and Personal Reflections:

 Why does it seem more reasonable to believer the same thing but about fear, despair, and paranoia instead of positive, inspiring states?
 I don’t believe that’s a trivial question.
 To the contrary, I think it is a significant clue.
 Be that as it may, and as unlikely as it may seem, the creation of a permanent climate of Peace, Force and Joy is possible.

 Of course permanence is relative.
 I’m not talking about an unwavering state of bliss.
 Things will happen, events will make you angry, sad, scared, etc. But the underlying nucleus of Peace, Force and Joy will be a sort of home-base to which you will automatically return (increasingly quickly) and from which you can eventually ascend more easily than you can descend.

 How’s that for unlikely!
 But of course terms like ascend (to even more inspired states) and descend (towards negative emotions) imply a kind of mental map, or at least a scale of values, to which not everyone will agree.

 Mulling these thoughts over I realize that if I really want to deepen these registers a first step is to study my perhaps conflicting and certainly varied, hopes.
-I have to prioritize them and give them some kind of order.
-With that in mind (as something to do not once but at various moments and situations) I turn to this specific principle and taking only a few minutes I make note of two or three situations in my life where I can, and should, guide my actions in light of this principle.
+With that in mind (as something to do not once but at various moments and situations) I turn to this specific principle and taking only a few minutes I make note of two or three situations in my life where perhaps I can, and should, guide my actions in light of this principle.

 The principles of valid action should not be treated as an external moral code, or rule book.
 Nor are they are not meant as slogans or prefabricated answers.
 Their potential is realized through sustained effort and contemplation.
 In that way they are revealed as a framework for a dynamic meditation, a discipline that you can practice in every moment of your life with your eyes wide open.